planetlabs/staccato/README.md

 ### Actuator Endpoints

-- GET /actuator - returns a list of utility endpoints for the applications
+- GET /actuator - returns a list of utility endpoints for the application

 ### Query Parameters (all optional)
 - **limit** the maximum number of items to return, example limit=100